val8119/poke_images/README.md

 # pokesearch
-Enter the name or id of a pokemon to see what it looks like
+Enter the name or ID of a pokemon to see what it looks like